Franca04/alx-pre_course/README.md

-# alx_pre_course
-I"m now a ALX Student, this is my first repository as a full-stack engineer
+This is Franca first README.md